(Last Updated On: September 16, 2018)

 Wow!
 How can a relationship be repaired and heal after all this?
 I believe it can be if we just stop being selfish and work on changing ourselves first.
 We humans can be extremely difficult, but only because we refuse to submit to each other.
 A friend once said these words: “Anytime a husband and wife engage in conflict that causes them to be unable to submit to each other, they are both wrong.
 Never ‘win’ an argument and still be the loser.”
 Good advice, isn’t it?

 Okay!
 So we become lazy and stop doing the things that contribute to good relations.
 Now what?

 Let’s do the following from today and see the return on investment in our relationships.
-All parties must agree to this, especially in a romantic relationship.
+All parties must agree to this, (especially in the romantic relationship).
 However, if you have to do it on your own for a while, there is still much to gain in the end.
 You may have to be the one to make the initial sacrifice.
 Conqueror pride, storms come and go but life goes on.